-- Nursing Home Same as Convalescent Home. - Office of Sediment Control The Kent County Department of Planning and Zoning - Offsets Structures or actions that compensate for undesirable impacts. - Off-site Outside of the limits of the area encompassed by the development or tract. - Off-site Stormwater Management The design and construction of a facility necessary to control stormwater from more than one development. - On-site Within the limits of the area encompassed by a development or tract, including an area classified as a 100-year floodplain. - On-site Stormwater Management The design and construction of systems necessary to control stormwater within an immediate development. - One Percent Annual Chance (100-Year) Floodplain An area along or adjacent to a stream or body of water that is capable of storing or conveying floodwaters during the 100-year frequency flood as shown on the Flood Insurance Rate Map and Flood Insurance Study. - One Percent Annual Chance (100-Year) Flood The base flood, having one chance in hundred (one percent chance) of being equaled or exceeded in any year. - Open Space Those areas suitable for common recreational use or which provide visual relief to developed areas, exclusive of flood control channel right of ways, areas devoted to parking, vehicular traffic, or private land, and any other area which does not significantly lend itself to the overall benefit of either the particular development or surrounding environment.
-The boundaries of open space areas shall be treated as property lines in determining required rear and side yard setbacks.
-At least 50% of the required open space shall be contained as a single visually identifiable area exclusive of connecting corridors or pathways and in no case be less than 50 feet in width nor 5,000 square feet in area.
-In the Critical Area, land and water areas retained in an essentially undeveloped state. - Overbank Flood Protection Volume The volume controlled by structural practices to prevent an increase in the frequency of out-of-bank flooding generated by development.
+Nursing Home: Same as Convalescent Home.

+- Office of Sediment Control: The Kent County Department of Planning and Zoning for inspection purposes and the Kent Soil and Water Conservation District for plans review purposes. - Offsets: Structures or actions that compensate for undesirable impacts. - Off-site: Outside of the limits of the area encompassed by the development or tract. - Off-site Stormwater Management: The design and construction of a facility necessary to control stormwater from more than one development. - On-site: Within the limits of the area encompassed by a development or tract, including an area classified as a 100-year floodplain. - On-site Stormwater Management: The design and construction of systems necessary to control stormwater within an immediate development. - One Percent Annual Chance (100-Year) Floodplain: An area along or adjacent to a stream or body of water that is capable of storing or conveying flood waters during the 100-year frequency flood as shown on the Flood Insurance Rate Map and Flood Insurance Study. - One Percent Annual Chance (100-Year) Flood: The base flood, having one chance in hundred (one percent chance) of being equaled or exceeded in any year. - Open Space: Those areas suitable for common recreational use or which provide visual relief to developed areas, exclusive of flood control channel right of ways, areas devoted to parking, vehicular traffic, or private land, and any other area which does not significantly lend itself to the overall benefit of either the particular development or surrounding environment.

-Methods for calculating the overbank flood protection volume are specified in the Design Manual. - Overburden In the Critical Area, the strata or material in its natural state, before its removal by surface mining, overlying a mineral deposit, or in between mineral deposits. - Palustrine All non-tidal wetlands dominated by trees, shrubs, persistent emergent plants, or emergent mosses or lichens and all such wetlands that occur in tidal areas where the salinity due to ocean derived salts is below one-half part per 1,000 parts of water. - Parking, off-street An all weather surface area not in a street or alley and having an area of not less than 200 square feet, exclusive of driveways, permanently reserved for the temporary storage of one vehicle and connected with a street or alley by a paved driveway which affords ingress and egress for an automobile without requiring another automobile to be moved. - Perennial Stream A stream containing surface water throughout an average rainfall year, as shown on the most recent 7.5 minute topographic quadrangle published by the United States Geologic Survey, as confirmed by field verification. - Permanent Construction Any structure occupying a site for more than 180 days per year.
-Permittee Any persons to whom a permit is issued pursuant to this Ordinance.
+- Overbank Flood Protection Volume: The volume controlled by structural practices to prevent an increase in the frequency of out-of-bank flooding generated by development.
+Methods for calculating the overbank flood protection volume are specified in the Design Manual. - Overburden: In the Critical Area, the strata or material in its natural state, before its removal by surface mining, overlying a mineral deposit, or in between mineral deposits. - Palustrine: All non-tidal wetlands dominated by trees, shrubs, persistent emergent plants, or emergent mosses or lichens and all such wetlands that occur in tidal areas where the salinity due to ocean derived salts is below one-half part per 1,000 parts of water. - Parking, off-street: An all-weather surface area not in a street or alley and having an area of not less than 200 square feet, exclusive of driveways, permanently reserved for the temporary storage of one vehicle and connected with a street or alley by a paved driveway which affords ingress and egress for an automobile without requiring another automobile to be moved. - Perennial Stream: A stream containing surface water throughout an average rainfall year, as shown on the most recent 7.5-minute topographic quadrangle published by the United States Geologic Survey, as confirmed by field verification. - Permanent Construction: Any structure occupying a site for more than 180 days per year.

+Permittee: Any persons to whom a permit is issued pursuant to this Ordinance.